JacobHenriksen3660/Equivalencetest_v2/README.md

 # Equivalencetest_v2
-Equivalence test at ibsen to test DE2 vs DE3
+Equivalence test at ibsen to test DE2 vs DE3 using scipy.

 transform_headers transforms Ibsens DE data headers to a structure that fits a data frame